 Program for 3 years old

-At 3 years old are introduced to ” Your Baby Can Read” program.
-A fun kick start to language/talking and recognizing common every day words.
-They will begin to learn names and sounds of letters in the alphabet.
-And yes, learn to sing and sign the alphabet song in ASL, American Sign Language.
+At 3 years old are introduced to and participate with the older children in ABC song, followed by group letter recognition and sound association.
 I use multiple sensory learning techniques, a foundation for building those strong brain synapses.
 We are building and keeping those neuro-paths strong!!

 Writing is now introduced to your child through coloring and tracing shapes and lines.
 I get them comfortable with a crayon first and then they transition to the use of a pencil by age 4.

-We rote count daily to “10″ visually viewing the numbers.
+We rote count daily visually viewing the numbers.
 They count objects to 5, again multiple sensory which re-enforces what they have learned and shows a practical application.
 They also participate and begin to learn “Touch Point Math”.
-Touch point math helps them recognize the number and is later utilized in addition.
+Touch point math helps them recognize the number, reinforce counting and is later utilized in addition.

 Program for 3 ½ to 4 years old